CORTISONE INJECTION LONDON

 What are steroids?

 The most commonly used steroid drugs are known as hydrocortisone, methylprednisolone and triamcinolone.
-They have brand names too such as Depo-medrone and Kenalog.
+They have brand names too such as Depo-medrone and Kenalog injections.
 In addition, a local anaesthetic known as Lidocaine is used.

 When steroids are given for the purpose of pain relief, they are often used in conjunction with a local anaesthetic called Lidocaine.
 This will provide immediate pain relief that lasts a few hours and also has diagnostic value.

-You can receive injections to the joints (an intra-articular injection), the muscles (an intramuscular injection), the spine (an epidural injection) or the blood (an intravascular injection).
+You can receive injections to the joints (an intra-articular injection), the muscles on tendons and their insertions. (an intramuscular injection).
 Only a trained and qualified healthcare professional can perform these injections.

-What should I do if I get pain?
+What should I do if I get pain after Cortisone Injection?

 You may notice your joint pain increasing immediately following an injection, but this should abate within 48 hours.
 Often the pain can be easily controlled by using some ice wrapped in a towel around the affected area to reduce the pain.
 Often the pain will not be too bad as a local anaesthetic will be used.